tzeng7/Clueless/README.md

 # TODO List
 ## Game Client
 ### TitleView
-- Listen to UpdatePlayers when waiting for nickname
+- (DONE - Not needed, character assignment only happens after join) Listen to UpdatePlayers when waiting for nickname
 - "YOU" marker in the lobby.
-This should be reusable since we can use the lobby in the GameView to show whose turn it is.
+Use parentheses next to player nickname (e.g. "Ms. Scarlet: Kevin (YOU)")
 - Checkmark in lobby if player is ready.
 This may require server changes as well to broadcast ready.

 ### GameView